 Our school has been awarded Enhanced Healthy School status which means we are constantly working to promote the health and well-being of our entire school community.

-Our meals are catered by Caterlink and in line with our food policy, reflects our total commitment to being a healthy school.
+Our meals are catered in line with our food policy and reflects our total commitment to being a healthy school.
 Meals are catered for in the Ground Floor Hall, with Nursery and Reception classes starting at 11.30am, Key Stage 1 classes starting from 12pm and then Key Stage 2 from 12.30pm onwards.

 Cooked school lunches are available each day for children whose parents wish them to have one.
 The cost of school meals changes slightly every year but at present is £2.00 per day per child.